fordpic/code-everyday/log.md

 Today's Progress: Completed a few JavaScript coding challenges.

 Thoughts: I took it easy today, as I felt I really needed a break from everything.
 Spent some time outdoors, walked my dog, saw some family - still snuck in a few coding challenges though :)

+Day 25: May 1, 2021

+Today's Progress: Continued with building out the portfolio site, adding animations.

+Thoughts: I spent today looking into animations in React & how I could leverage them in my personal website.
+I've got a solid, working site up now, but I really want it to wow people!
+Sneak peek coming soon...